HarshitJain1924/SmartMark/README.md

 ## ✨ Features

 - **Save bookmarks** with title, URL, tags, notes, and custom folder
+- **Context menu integration** for bookmarking any page or link with right-click
 - **Organize** bookmarks by folders and tags
 - **Color label** bookmarks for quick visual grouping
 - **Pin/favorite** important bookmarks